webpack/webpack.js.org/content/guides/caching.md

 ## Conclusion

 Caching gets messy.
 Plain and simple.
-However the walk-through above should give you a running start to deploying consistent, cache-able assets.
+However the walk-through above should give you a running start to deploying consistent, cachable assets.
 See the _Further Reading_ section below to learn more.